rackerlabs/support-how-to/content/rpc-openstack/bare-metal-to-rackspace-private-cloud.md

 to deploy RPCS.

 After installing Razor, set it up to install your preferred OS on servers that come online.
 To help with the installation process itself, Razor uses a Microkernel, or the MK, that boots from the network and lives in memory until a real target operating system can be installed.
 The MK is a Tiny-Core Linux based, and is used on first boot and as the default boot image for any nodes.
-Doing this allows Razor to collect data on the node (similar to Chef&rsquo;s ohai) which is then used in tagging and policies.
+Doing this allows Razor to collect data on the node (similar to Chef's ohai) which is then used in tagging and policies.

 To enable Razor to boot a server, add a Microkernal (MK) image to Razor.
 For more information, about Microkernel, see [Razor-mkkernel wiki](https://github.com/puppetlabs/Razor-Microkernel/wiki)